-Start with a glass of Greek wine or beer (or a cocktail, if you’re feeling adventurous) and some classic slices of bread and dips, like Tzatziki (yoghurt, cucumber, and garlic) or taramasalata (salmon roe), and then move on to a delicious mezede (mezedes are small plates of appetizers).
+Start with a glass of Greek wine or beer (or a cocktail, if you’re feeling adventurous) and some classic slices of bread and dips, like Tzatziki (yoghurt, cucumber, and garlic) or taramasalata (salmon roe), and then move on to a delicious meze (mezedes are small plates of appetizers).

 After that, we shared the Greek Feast sharing platter, which cost €29.50 per person and had many different tastes and textures.

 Melitzano Salata (DOLMADES is pureed aubergine with lemon juice, garlic, extra virgin olive oil, coriander, and parsley.
-It is topped with marinated olives. rolls of vine leaves with rice in the middle.
+It is topped with marinated olives.
+Rolls of vine leaves with rice in the middle.

 After the main course, the traditional moussaka with layers of aubergines, courgettes, potatoes, and a hearty lamb stew topped with béchamel sauce and feta cheese, there was grilled pork neck that had been marinated in fresh tomatoes, onions, garlic, oregano, and parsley.